Defining $\mathbb Z$ using unit groups: Non-existence of uniform existential or purely universal definitions of

-\begin{proposition} Let $K$ be a number field, $F$ an algebraic extension of $K$, and $A$ a subset of $\oo_F$.
-If there is a diophantine definition of $A\cap\oo_L$ uniform across the rings of algebraic integers $\oo_L$ for all finite extensions $L$ of $K$ in $F$, then there exists a diophantine definition of $A$ over $\oo_F$. \end{proposition}
+\begin{proposition} Let $K$ be a number field, $L$ an algebraic extension of $K$, and $A$ a subset of $\oo_L$.
+If there is a diophantine definition of $A\cap\oo_L'$ over $\oo_{L'}$ uniform across the rings of algebraic integers $\oo_{L'}$ for all finite extensions $L'$ of $K$ in $L$, then there exists a diophantine definition of $A$ over $\oo_L$. \end{proposition}

-\begin{proof} Let $p(t,\bar x) \in \oo_{K}[t,\bar x]$ be a diophantine definition of $\oo_L \cap A$ for all finite extensions $L$ of $K$ in $F$.
-Let $t \in A \subset \oo_F$.
-Let $L=K(t)$.
-Then there exists an $m$-tuple $\bar x \in \oo_{L}^m\subset \oo_F^m$ such that $p(t,\bar x)=0$.
+\begin{proof} Let $p(t,\bar x) \in \oo_{K}[t,\bar x]$ be a diophantine definition of $\oo_{L'} \cap A$ for all finite extensions $L'$ of $K$ in $L$.
+Let $t \in A \subset \oo_L$.
+Let $L'=K(t)$.
+Then there exists an $m$-tuple $\bar x \in \oo_{L'}^m\subset \oo_L^m$ such that $p(t,\bar x)=0$.

-Now suppose there exists $t \in \oo_F \setminus A$ such that for some ${\bar y} \in \oo_F$ we have that $p(t,{\bar y})=0$.
-Let $L=K(t,\bar y)$.
-Then $p(t, \bar x)$ is not a diophantine definition of $A \cap \oo_L$ over $\oo_L$, contradicting our assumption on $p(t,\bar x)$.
-Thus, for any $t \in \oo_F$ we have that there exists ${\bar x} \in \oo_F$ such that $p(t,\bar x)=0$ if and only if $t \in A$. \end{proof}
+Now suppose there exists $t \in \oo_L \setminus A$ such that for some ${\bar y} \in \oo_L$ we have that $p(t,{\bar y})=0$.
+Let $L'=K(t,\bar y)$.
+Then $p(t, \bar x)$ is not a diophantine definition of $A \cap \oo_{L'}$ over $\oo_{L'}$, contradicting our assumption on $p(t,\bar x)$.
+Thus, for any $t \in \oo_L$ we have that there exists ${\bar x} \in \oo_L$ such that $p(t,\bar x)=0$ if and only if $t \in A$. \end{proof}

 \begin{corollary} Let $K$ be a number field and $\calL$ the collection of all finite extensions of $K$.
-Then there is no uniform purely existential or purely universal definition of $\oo_K$ across elements of $\calL$. \end{corollary}
+Then there is no uniform purely existential or purely universal definition of $\oo_K$ across rings of integers of elements of $\calL$. \end{corollary}